 3.1 Ingredients

-To create a delightful Lemon Blueberry Sponge Cake Roll, gather the following ingredients:
+To create this Lemon Blueberry Sponge Cake Roll, gather:

 3.2 Directions

-1. Preparing the Baking Sheet and Preheating the Oven: Preheat your oven to 350°F (175°C).
-Line a 15×10 inch baking sheet with parchment paper, allowing some overhang.
+- Prep and Preheat: Preheat oven to 350°F (175°C).
+Line a 15x10 inch baking sheet with parchment paper, leave some overhang so you can lift it out later.

-2. Making the Sponge Cake Batter: In a mixing bowl, beat the eggs and granulated sugar together on high speed until thick and pale, about 5 minutes.
-Gently fold in the sifted flour, baking powder, salt, and lemon zest until blended.
+- Make the Batter: In a bowl beat eggs and sugar on high speed till its thick and pale, about 5 minutes.
+Gently fold in flour, baking powder, salt and lemon zest.
+Dont overmix.

-4. Preparing the Filling: In a bowl, beat the softened cream cheese with powdered sugar until smooth.
-In a separate bowl, whip the heavy cream until stiff peaks form.
-Gently fold the whipped cream into the cream cheese mixture, then add the blueberries and lemon juice.
+- Make the Filling: Beat cream cheese with powdered sugar until smooth.
+In another bowl whip heavy cream to stiff peaks.
+Fold the whipped cream into the cheese mixture, add blueberries and lemon juice, mix gently.

-5. Assembling the Roll: Spread the filling evenly over the cooled sponge cake, leaving a small border.
-Starting from one end, carefully roll the cake with the towel into a log shape.
-Wrap it tightly in plastic wrap and chill in the refrigerator for at least 1 hour.
+- Assemble: Spread the filling on the cooled cake, leave a small border.
+Starting at one end, roll the cake up with the towel into a log.
+Wrap tightly in plastic wrap and chill for at least 1 hour.

-6. Final Touches and Presentation: Once chilled, unwrap the cake roll and place it seam-side down on a serving platter.
-Dust with powdered sugar and garnish with fresh blueberries and lemon zest if desired, before slicing and serving.
+- Finish and Serve: Unwrap the roll, place it seam-side down on a platter.
+Dust with powdered sugar and add extra blueberries or lemon zest if you like.
+Slice and enjoy.

 3.3 Tips and Advice